 The Investor Pitch: Framing Your Grant Strategy as a Superpower

 One of the most common anxieties for founders is how to talk about grants to VCs.
 The key is to frame it not as a substitute for private investment, but as a strategic lever that makes your company a more attractive, less risky, and more capital-efficient investment.
-Don’t just list the grant on a slide; tell the story of what it enabled.
+Do not just list the grant on a slide; tell the story of what it enabled.

 Your pitch deck should weave a narrative around four key themes:

-- Capital Efficiency: “We secured a £500,000 non-dilutive grant to develop our core technology.
+- Capital Efficiency: “We secured a 500,000 non-dilutive grant to develop our core technology.
 This means every pound of your investment will go directly towards commercialisation and growth, not R&D.”

 - Third-Party Technical Validation: “Our technology underwent a rigorous due diligence process by a panel of experts at the National Science Foundation, who subsequently awarded us their top-tier grant.
 This serves as independent validation of our core IP.”